Parkhurst

 Parkhurst has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely to impact the area.
+AreaSearch has identified 17 projects likely impacting the area.
 Key projects include Living Gems Rockhampton, Ellida Estate, Parkhurst Residential Enabling Infrastructure Project, and Riverside Waters Estate.
-The following list details those most relevant:.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.